 Option Argument Description -appInfo tags enum ext This option instructs asn2xsd to generate an <appinfo> section within the generated XSD file that contains additional ASN.1 specific information.
 This includes information about tags, enumerated types, or extension types.
 The argument is optional - if no argument is given information is generated for all of these items.
-It is also possible to specify multiple items by using a comma-separated list (for example, -appInfo tags,enum).</appinfo> -attrs tags enum ext This option instructs asn2xsd to generate non-native attributes for elements within the generated XSD file that contain additional ASN.1 specific information.
+It is also possible to specify multiple items by using a comma-separated list (for example, -appInfo tags,enum).</appinfo> -attrs tags enum ext This option instructs asn2xsd to generate non-native attributes for elements within the gener- ated XSD file that contain additional ASN.1 specific information.
 This includes information about tags, enumerated types, or extension types.
 The argument is optional - if no argument is given information is generated for all of these items.
-It is also possible to specify multiple items by using a comma-separated list (for example, -appInfo tags,enum). -tables <filename></filename> This option is used to generate additional code for the handling of table constraints as defined in the X.682 standard.
-See the Generated Information Object Table Structures section for additional details on the type of code generated to support table constraints. -I <directory></directory> This option is used to specify a directory that the compiler will search for ASN.1 source files for IMPORT items.
+It is also possible to specify multiple items by using a comma-separated list (for example, -appInfo tags,enum). -tables <file- name&gt;</file- This option is used to generate additional code for the handling of table constraints as defined in the X.682 standard.
+See the Generated Information Object Table Structures section for additional details on the type of code generated to support table constraints. -I <directo- ry&gt;</directo- This option is used to specify a directory that the compiler will search for ASN.1 source files for IMPORT items.
 Multiple -I qualifiers can be used to specify multiple directories to search. -list None Generate listing.
 This will dump the source code to the standard output device as it is parsed.
-This can be useful for finding parse errors -0 <directory></directory> This option is used to specify the name of a directoryto which all of the generated files will be written. -pdu <typename< td="">Designate given type name to be a "Protocol Definition Unit" (PDU) type.
-This will cause a C++ control class to be generated for the given type.
-By default, PDU types are determined to be types that are not referenced by any other types within a module.
-This option allows that behavior to be overridden.
-The '' wildcard character may be specified for <typename> to indicate that all productions within an ASN.1 module should be treated as PDU types.</typename></typename<> Designate given type name to be a "Protocol Definition Unit" (PDU) type.
+This can be useful for finding parse errors -0 <directo- ry&gt;</directo- This option is used to specify the name of a directoryto which all of the generated files will be written. -pdu <type- Name&gt;</type- Designate given type name to be a "Protocol Definition Unit" (PDU) type.
 This will cause a C++ control class to be generated for the given type.
 By default, PDU types are determined to be types that are not referenced by any other types within a module.
 This option allows that behavior to be overridden.
 The '' wildcard character may be specified for <typename> to indicate that all productions within an ASN.1 module should be treated as PDU types.</typename> -targetns <uri></uri> Specify URI for target namespace to be added to the generated XSD code.
 If this option is omitted, no target namespace declaration is added. -warnings None Output information on compiler generated warnings. -xer None Generate a schema corresponding to the XER encoding of the ASN.1